edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-03-04-social-media-training-for-employees.md

 From the early days of MySpace to the global influence of Facebook and the instantaneous reach of Twitter and SnapChat and TikTok, social media is marked by its variability and capacity for change.

-{% asset 'blog/2020-03-04-social-media-training-for-employees01.jpg'
-   alt='Social media is marked by its capacity for change' magick:resize='670' %}
+{% picture blog blog/2020-03-04-social-media-training-for-employees01.jpg --alt Social media is marked by its capacity for change %}

 What we consider social media continues to evolve quickly, with new rules of engagement for each new platform.
 Your policy must take this into account and make room for and acknowledge constant change.